TravelOTA/travelota-front/README.md

 ### UI Language

-All UI strings are currently hardcoded in **Spanish**. i18n is planned for future phases — avoid architectural decisions that would make adding it harder (e.g. deeply nested hardcoded strings in non-extractable positions).
+i18n is a **MVP requirement**.
+All UI strings must go through the i18n system — do not hardcode text directly in templates or components.
+Default language is Spanish.

 ---